mj2905/CompGraph/hw3-MarcJollès-FabriceGuibert-JonathanScanzi/readme.txt

 For the binding, we just have to retrieve the uniform location tex2D in mesh.h, and assign the texture n°1 to it.

-For the fragment shader, as we are given a sampler, we use it with texture(tex1D, value).rgb To generate the color, we just use for the value a combination of the dot product n.l for the x component, and the (r.v)^alpha for the y component of the vec2.
+For the fragment shader, as we are given a sampler, we use it with texture(tex2D, vector1, vector2).rgb These vectors are just a combination of the dot product n.l for the x component, and the (r.v)^alpha for the y component of the vec2.

 4 Flat Shading